hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 * T﻿he customer tables shows an inactive status for the participant row.
 The password field has been updated.
 * T﻿he Workshop table gets also updated.
 The capacity field increment the number of available seats.
 * The student tables gets updated as well by setting the allocated student to inactive.
-* T﻿he frontend sends the final email to the participant:
+* T﻿he frontend sends the final email to the participant.

 ### T﻿he React and Reward Phase: